hzget/hzget.github.io/notes/golang/diagnostics/profile/profile.md

 Profiling helps to analyze run-time performance of a program.

-It is useful for identifying expensive or frequently called sections of code.
+It provides critical execution insights in various dimensions which enable resolving performance issues, locating memory leaks, thread contention and more.
+Users need to collect the profiling data (in profile.proto format) and then use pprof tools to filter and visualize the top code paths.
 Kinds of profiles to analyze: cpu, heap, goroutine, block, mutex, threadcreate.
-Users need to collect the profiling data and use pprof tools to filter and visualize the top code paths.

 Useful links:

 * [diagnistics profiling][diagnistics profiling] gives basic concepts of profiling

+other links:

+* [Program Profiling][Program Profiling] gives a profiling tutorial and an example of optimizing cpu time
+* [Go: The Complete Guide to Profiling Your Code][goroutine profiling] gives an example of goroutine profiling
+* [golang pprof 实战][golang pprof 实战] give clear examples of profiling cpu, heap, goroutine, muxtex, block

-Involved packages or tools:
+Involved packages or tools

 * Package [net/http/pprof][net/http/pprof] serves via its HTTP server runtime profiling data
 * Package [runtime/pprof][runtime/pprof] writes runtime profiling data
+* `go test` can also collect these data, e.g., `go test -cpuprofile cpu.prof -memprofile mem.prof -bench .`
 * [go tool pprof] is a tool for visualization and analysis of profiling data

 ## Quick Start